tjmblake/tjmblake.github.io/src/pages/building-cyclr-sandbox.md

 At Cyclr, an iPaaS company which provides a zero-code integration platform to businesses, I develop and maintain integrations.

-Cyclr is a growing company with recent investment.I
+Cyclr is a growing company with recent investment.

 However, with each new developer, begins a period of onboarding - getting them up to speed with our tools and processes.